 - Workers return home.

-You harvest grain and vegetables, animals breed, but most importantly, you have to feed your family now.
+You harvest grain and vegetables, and animals breed, but most importantly, you have to feed your family now.

 After round 14, there is final scoring.
 I won’t go into detail, but the premise is, that the more rooms, improvements, fields, and animals you have on your farm, the more points will you earn.